Error-404-0000/IMO/README.md

-# IMO
+# SimpleScript

-IMO is an experimental interpreter that implements a small scripting language we call **SimpleScript**.
-The project began as a learning exercise but has grown into a functional playground for running `.sc` files.
-It features a minimal syntax influenced by other dynamic languages and provides a handful of built‑in utilities for experimenting with language design.
+SimpleScript is a lightweight scripting language and interpreter written in C#.
+It started as a learning project but has grown into a functional playground for experimenting with language design.
+The interpreter executes `.sc` files and offers a compact syntax inspired by dynamic languages.

 ## Key Features

 - **Variables and Types** – supports `int`, `string`, `double`, `bool` and several pointer types.
+- **Arithmetic Operations** – simple `Add` and `Sub` instructions modify numeric or string values.
 - **Arrays** – typed arrays with automatic allocation and indexing helpers.
+- **Pointer Support** – `nint` and `IntPtr` types let scripts manipulate memory directly.
 - **Control Flow** – `if`, `elif`, `else` and `while` blocks are parsed by the interpreter.
 - **Methods** – the `.method` keyword allows declaring, calling and overwriting script functions.
 - **Include System** – scripts can include other files or import single methods.